SoftwareStackLukas/LLMbasedRedundancyAnalysis/README.md

 - LIMIT  #"-1" =None, ""n" = any number

-This Repo was creafter for 'Insert here the title of the paper' for the [MDE Intelligence - 6th Workshop on Artificial Intelligence and Model-driven Engineering](https://mde-intelligence.github.io/)
+This Repo was creafter for 'Agile Development in the Era of GenAI: Redundancy Analysis of User Stories with Graph Approaches and Large Language Models' for the [MDE Intelligence - 6th Workshop on Artificial Intelligence and Model-driven Engineering](https://mde-intelligence.github.io/)